-Would you like your students to join the thousands of others going abroad on school trips every year and give them the great educational and social benefits of such an experience?
+Would you like your students to join the thousands of others going abroad on school trips every year, giving them the great educational and social benefits that come with such an experience?

-However are you worried and confused about the prospect of completing the risk assessment?
-The good news is - it is not as daunting as you may think.
+Perhaps the answer is yes, but you are worried and confused about the prospect of completing the risk assessment.
+The good news is that it is not as daunting as you may think.